 Wang, Y., Lin, J.-F., Kuhl, P. K., Hirsch, J. (2007).
 Mathematical and linguistic processing differs between native and second languages: An fMRI study.
 Brain Imaging and Behavior, 1, 68-82.

-White, T., & Pea, R. (2011, in press).
+White, T., & Pea, R. (2011).
 Distributed by design: On the promises and pitfalls of collaborative learning with multiple representations.
 The Journal of the Learning Sciences.

 PDF download - PDF download